krishauser/IROS2016ManipulationChallenge/README.md

 ### 8/10/2016 ###

 This package describes the simulation framework for the IROS 2016 Grasping and Manipulation Challenge.
-Despite its use in the IROS competition, it is also meant to be an open framework for benchmarking of manipulation controllers.
-Contributions are welcomed, particularly for new robots, datasets, and evaluation protocols.
+In addition to its use in the IROS competition, it is also meant to be an open framework for benchmarking of robot hands and manipulation controllers.
+Contributions are enthusiastically welcomed for new robots, datasets, task scenarios, and evaluation protocols.

-The package is based on the Klamp't library, using the Python 2.7 language.
+The package is based on the [Klamp't](http://klampt.org) library, using the Python 2.7 language.
 Klamp't is developed by Duke University for robotics research, visualization, and education.
 Crucially for this competition, it can perform realistic robot physics simulation with scanned 3D objects.
 It can also simulate several robot sensors, such as force/torque sensors, contact sensors, and depth cameras.